syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/export-as-image.md

 To export a PDF to image in ASP.NET Core 6.0 using Syncfusion PDF Viewer and Skia Bitmap, you can follow these steps:

-Create an instance of PdfRenderer in the controller.
-Create an instance of SKBitmap to get the bitmap representation of the page.
-Use the `ExportAsImage()` method of the PDF Viewer to export the PDF as an image.
-Use the SKImage class to save the SKBitmap object as a PNG image.
-Use the Save method of the SKBitmap to save the image to a file.
+Create an instance of PdfRenderer in the controller, and create an instance of SKBitmap to get the bitmap representation of the page.
+Exporting can be done using the `ExportAsImage()` method.
+This method helps to convert a PDF into an image.
+Use the SKImage class to save the SKBitmap object as a PNG image, and use the `SaveTo` method of the SKBitmap to save the image to a file.
 Return the image file in the response.

 Here is a sample that shows how to export as image in ASP.NET Core 6.0 :